The Snitch Society & The Surveillance State

 Understand how insidious this is.
 It is bad enough that you cannot trust your government to protect your rights, and you can generally count on them to violate them.
 The government is now working to make sure you can’t trust your family, friends, coworkers, and neighbors either.

-This is purely an attempt to create fear, and by doing so, extend the government’s reach into your behavior.
+While things like California Whistleblower Law exists to protect people speaking out against corruption within their companies, this is just purely an attempt to create fear, and by doing so, extend the government’s reach into your behavior.
 I choose to follow laws which I believe to be legitimate or laws which, though illegitimate, cannot be broken without being caught.
 When I live under the assumption that everyone is watching me, though, I cannot even break illegitimate laws.

 What will happen when someone in an area of restrictive gun laws owns an illegal firearm to protect his family, and his shady brother-in-law rats him out to get the feds to overlook the illegal home poker game he’s running?
 What about the child with a grandmother like Angel Raich, who is illegally using medical marijuana, who reports this to the school principal because she’s been brainwashed by the public schools into thinking her grandmother is doing something wrong?
 What would happen if one of my neighbors decided to rat me out to the Georgia excise authorities for homebrewing more than the allowed 50 gallons of beer per year?